coloradokim/deckset-presentations/zero-to-sre.md

 ![left](./images/year.png)

 ---
-# First Year
+# Review the new engineer's progress as compared against your leveling doc.

-* Review the new engineer's progress as compared against the leveling doc
+---

-* Promote them if they've leveled up!
+# Promote your SRE when they've leveled up!

 ---